asafito01/observeitapp_c/README.md

     This could give more information to the SchedulerController about what happened and do the correct action (ex: appointment not created)

     Also, the client app should have received the error messages and show a propper error message but didn't work as expected and was left off to do something else

+    In addition, the SchedulerController didn't handle any try/catch exceptions and it should do

 2) Bonus 1 was done (had a problem with interval that was adding more intervals each route, forgot to handle the OnDestroy event - fixed in the C# version)

 3) Bonus 2 didn't get there because lack of time, but i would have added a IsBest in each SchedulerRowViewModel that says if it is the best or not.
 Or maybe putting this value once in the response request along with the scheduler rows list